 That’s not stopping her, though.
 DEUX continues to crank out new products well after the Shark Tank episode aired in 2021.
 “We saw really great sales and awareness after airing, but it was really our social marketing after the fact that put it over the top.
 After Shark Tank, we created viral TikToks and Instagrams about the episode and were able to not only tell our story more deeply, but broaden our reach and audience,” Ladha told VegNews.

 Who wouldn’t throw money at a vegan bakery dedicated to massive, fresh-baked cinnamon rolls?
 Cinnaholic essentially combines Cinnabon with Coldstone—not only do you get a giant, gooey cinnamon roll, you’re encouraged to top it with over a dozen goodies.
 Cookie dough, peanut butter, fresh strawberries, crumbled brownies … you get the idea.
 Shark Robert Herjavec bought in at $200,000 for 40 percent of the company.
 That’s a pretty sweet deal.
-As of January 2023, the franchise boasts just over 70 locations across the US and Canada.
+Today, the franchise boasts just nearly 100 locations across the US and Canada.

 13 Wild Earth